csu-cs/csci-235/docs/notes/06-recursion.md

 }
 ```

 Notice how clean and simple the recursive version is.
-You have less lines of
+You have fewer lines of
 code.
 Also, note that we have an exit condition where the function does not
 call itself.